-16) Evaluation of regional groups established by ITU study groups in order to avoid duplication and overlap.

-17) Limitation of the number of days of meetings for the advisory groups to three days per year maximum with interpretation.

-18) Reduction of the number and duration of physical meetings of the Council working groups, where possible.

-19) Reduction of the number of Council working groups to the absolute minimum necessary, by combining them into a smaller number of groups, and terminating their activities if no further development has occurred within their scope of activities.
+10) Appeals to Member States to reduce to the minimum necessary the number of issues raised and time devoted to their consideration at all conferences, assemblies and other meetings.

-20) Regular assessment of the level of achievement of the strategic goals, objectives and outputs with a view to increasing efficiency through the reallocation of budget, when necessary.
+11) Regular assessment of the level of achievement of the strategic goals, objectives and outputs with a view to increasing efficiency through the reallocation of budget, when necessary.

-21) For new activities or those having additional financial resource implications, a "value-added" assessment shall be made in order to justify how the proposed activities differ from current and/or similar activities and to avoid overlap and duplication.
+12) For new activities or those having additional financial resource implications, a "value-added" assessment shall be made in order to justify how the proposed activities differ from current and/or similar activities and to avoid overlap and duplication.

+13) Continued implementation by the General Secretariat of the comprehensive plan to improve the stability and predictability of the financial base of the Union, mobilizing the necessary resources and, inter alia, improving the management of corporate projects requiring significant long-term investments.

+14) Member States, Sector Members and other ITU members to take all possible measures to settle/eliminate arrears to the Union.

-22) Sound consideration of the size of, location of and resources allocated to regional initiatives, outputs and assistance to members, the regional presence both in the regions and at headquarters, as well as actions resulting from the outcome of WTDC and the Dubai Action Plan and financed directly as activities from the Sector budget.
+15) Sound consideration of the size of, location of and resources allocated to regional initiatives, outputs and assistance to members, the regional presence both in the regions and at headquarters, as well as actions resulting from the outcome of WTDC-17 and the Buenos Aires Action Plan and financed directly as activities from the Sector budget.

-23) Reduction of the cost of travel on duty, by developing and implementing criteria in order to reduce travel costs.
-The criteria should consider and aim at minimizing business travel, increasing the minimum number of hours requirement for flying business class, increasing the notice for travel towards 30 days, reducing the extra daily subsistence allowance (DSA) as far as possible, prioritizing the allocation of staff from the regional and area offices, by limiting time on mission as well as through joint representation in meetings, rationalizing the number of staff sent on mission from various departments/divisions of the General Secretariat and the three Bureaux.
+16) Optimization of expenses related to maintenance, routine repair and renovation/reconstruction of the ITU buildings and facilities and to the provision of safety in accordance with applicable UN system standards.

-24) Reduction and/or elimination of travel to meetings the proceedings of which are webcast and captioned, including remote presentation of documents and contributions to these meetings.
+17) Increased use of remote participation in order to reduce and/or eliminate travel to meetings the proceedings of which are webcast and, preferably, captioned, including remote presentation of documents and contributions.

-25) Improving and prioritizing internal electronic working methods in order to reduce travel from regional offices to Geneva and vice versa.
+18) Improving and prioritizing internal electronic and flexible working methods in order to reduce operational and capital costs, as well as travel from regional offices to Geneva and vice versa.

-26) Taking into account No. 145 of the Convention, a full range of electronic working methods needs to be explored to possibly reduce the costs, number and duration of the Radio Regulations Board meetings in the future, e.g. reduction of the number of meetings in one calendar year from four to three.
+19) Taking into account No. 145 of the Convention, exploration and implementation of a full range of electronic working methods to secure a possible reduction in the costs, number and duration of meetings, including those of the Radio Regulations Board.

-27) Introduce incentive programmes, such as efficiency taxes, innovation funds and other methods in order to address innovative cross-cutting means of improving the Union's productivity.
+20) Introduction of innovative cross-cutting means of improving the Union's productivity.

-28) Discontinue to the greatest extent possible communications by fax and traditional postal mail between the Union and Member States and replace it with modern electronic communication methods.

-29) Appeal to the Member States to reduce the number of issues to be considered by WRCs to the minimum necessary.

-30) Any additional measures adopted by the Council
+21) Continuation of work on the simplification and harmonization (or elimination), as appropriate, of internal administrative processes and their subsequent digitization and automation.

+22) Consideration of the future sharing of certain general services with other United Nations agencies and introduction of such sharing where advantageous.

+23) Any additional measures adopted by the Council and the ITU management, including measures to increase the efficiency of the internal audit function, institutionalize functions of evaluation, assess and minimize the risk of fraud and other risks, implement external auditor, IMAC and JIU recommendations in a timely manner, and implement the Information Technology and Information Management Strategy.

 DRAFT REVISION OF DECISION 11 (REV. BUSAN, 2014)